Jerryaa98/Computer_Graphics_course_winter_2022/Assignment2Report/Assignment2Report part2.md

 ![BunnyGouraudShading](part2Pics/BunnyGouraudShading.gif)

+we tweeked some of the parameters and got this output as well:
 ![gouradExample2](part2Pics/gouradExample2.jpg)

 next we added a temporary piece of code that draws the light refections off the triangles like the face normal vectors that we drew in assignment 1c.